svenssonaxel/diff-format/MAIN.md

 A hintful hunk consists of a one-line hunk header followed by any number of content lines and/or snippet lines.

-The hunk header has the same format as in unified diff, except the total number of lines in the hunk (excluding the header) is inserted within parenthesis between the left and right line number information.
+The hunk header has the same format as in unified diff, except the total number of lines in the hunk (excluding the header) is inserted within parenthesis between the old and new line number information.

 A content line consists of
 * A status marker, which is one of the following (the three first already supported by unified diff):
-  * A minus (`-`) meaning the content is found only in the left file.
+  * A minus (`-`) meaning the content is found only in the old file.
-  * A plus (`+`) meaning the content is found only in the right file.
+  * A plus (`+`) meaning the content is found only in the new file.
-  * A space (` `) meaning the content is found in both the left and the right file.
+  * A space (` `) meaning the content is found in both the old and the new file.
   * An underscore (`_`) having the same meaning as space, except signaling that the content is not patch context, and is less interesting for human consumption.
-  * A hash (`#`) meaning the content is found in neither the left nor the right file.
+  * A hash (`#`) meaning the content is found in neither the old nor the new file.
 * Text content
 * A newline marker, which is one of the following:
   * A backslash (`\`) signifying end of content.